Batrachedridae: Taxonomy

-In Zhi-Qiang Zhang's 2011 attempt to number all the known animal species of earth, van Nieukerken et al., the authors of the section on Lepidoptera, were aware of Hodges' 1999 work but chose to repudiate it, and re-recognised Epimarptidae as a family again.
+In van Nieukerken et al., 2011 (the section on Lepidoptera, part of Zhang's (2011) attempt to summarise all known animals), the authors were aware of Hodges' 1999 work but chose to repudiate it, and re-recognised Epimarptidae as a family again.
 Four species in the genus Epimarptis were counted as belonging to this family.
 In their taxonomic interpretation, the family Batrachedridae was circumscribed by Heinemann & Wocke in 1876, and comprised 99 species in 10 genera.

-Three years later, in 2014, a cladistic analysis by Heikkilä et al. repudiated this interpretation and synonymised Epimarptidae with Batrachedridae again.
+Subsequently, a phylogenetic analysis by Heikkilä et al. 2014 repudiated this interpretation and again synonymised Epimarptidae with Batrachedridae.
 They furthermore removed the genera Homaledra and Houdinia from the family, and moved both to the Pterolonchidae.
+More recently, a study by Wang & Li, 2020 again proposed restoration of Epimarptidae as a distinct valid family, then comprising Epimarptis Meyrick, 1914, plus a second genus Idioglossa Walsingham, 1881.

 Subfamilies

-In 1999 Hodges considered the family to have two subfamilies:
+In 1999, Hodges advocated for two subfamilies: